coffeedoc/coffeedoc.info/README.md

 ## Development

-The app is hosted on [nodejitsu](http://nodejitsu.com/) and consists of three drones:
+The app is hosted on [nodejitsu](http://nodejitsu.com/) and consists of two drones:

-### First drone: The coffeedoc.info website
+### The express website

-This drone is located under the `coffeedoc` directory and is a simple [Express](https://github.com/visionmedia/express) app that serves existing documentation and enqueues new requests for adding projects to the job queue.
+This drone is located under the `site` directory and is a simple [Express](https://github.com/visionmedia/express) app that serves existing documentation and enqueues new requests for adding projects to the job queue.

 You can start the first drone locally with:

 ```
-cd coffeedoc
+cd website
 coffee app.coffee
 ```

 and open it in your browser under [http://localhost:8080/](http://localhost:8080/)

-### Second drone: The Kue webinterface
+### The kue jobs queue

-This drone is located under the `kue` directory and starts the [Kue](https://github.com/LearnBoost/kue) webinterface for monitoring the jobs queue.
+This drone is located under the `queue` directory and starts the [Kue](https://github.com/LearnBoost/kue) web interface for monitoring the jobs queue and waits for working the incoming jobs off.

 You can start the second drone locally with: